GraphAlchemist/Alchemy/site/app/docs/_configDocs/Nodes.md

 [`string|function`] default:`"caption"`

 This defines the text that will be displayed when a user mouses over a node element.
 Similiar to the [alchemy.conf.nodeCaption](#nodecaption) parameter, alchemy.conf.nodeMouseOver can receive a *string* or a *function*.
-If it receives a string as in the default, it will look for that string on nodes in the graphJSON and display the text when that node is moused over.
+If it receives a string as the default, it will look for that string on nodes in the graphJSON and display the text when that node is moused over.
 If a function is passed, that function will be called with the **node** as an optional parameter.

 For instance: